WagnerMK2/WagnerMK2/README.md

 - 🌱 I’m currently learning things
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to my own projects
+- 🥅 2021 Goals: Clean up more of my own projects and post some board designs
-- ⚡ Fun fact: Most of this page format is BORROWED

 ### Connect with me: